 The staff at the lower high school where Bhagat Singh’s children were going were loyal to the British.
 So he refused to go to this high school.
 Singh left for Kanpur to avoid marriage.

 The British got involved in the Lahore bombing case in October 1926 to curb Bhagat Singh’s growing faith and influence over the youth.
 He was released on bail after paying a fine of Rs 5,000 five weeks later.

 According to doctors, Lalaji may have died early due to the growth on his body.
 Lalaji died of a heart attack.
 When the issue was raised in the United Kingdom Parliament, the British government was told that the government had no role in his death.

-Numerous songs were composed about him and the popularity he gained is unique.
+Numerous songs were composed about him, and the popularity he gained was unique.
 HSRA members vowed to avenge Lalaji’s death.

 Superintendent of Police James Scott ordered the baton charge to disperse a large crowd led by Lalaji.
 Lalaji was seriously injured by the baton charge, but was later beaten personally by James Scott.

 Bhagat Singh entered the National High School in Lahore to study literature, where he highlighted the problems in Punjab in 1923 at the Hindi Sahitya Sammelan and won the essay competition.